coinfloor/API/WEBSOCKET-README.md

 `price` is the price at which the order offers to trade, scaled by a factor of 10000.
 It is optional; if omitted, the order will be executed as a market order.

 `total` is the amount of the counter asset that is to be traded.
 It is negative for a sell order and positive for a buy order.
 This field must be omitted if `price` is supplied and must be supplied if `quantity` is omitted.

+`persist` is optional.
+If **true** or omitted, the order will remain on the order book until canceled or fulfilled.
+If **false**, the order will be canceled automatically when the client disconnects.
+This flag has no effect on market orders.

 `quantity` | `price`  | `total`
 -----------|----------|---------